 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 You can also visit the airport’s web site for current information.
 For more airport information continue scrolling down to explore more in our Oakland Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door or purchasing a lounge pass.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Holiday Inn Hotel & Suites Oakland Airport – (5 minutes from the airport) Free shuttle service to the airport and Coliseum BART station. » Check Rates
+- Holiday Inn Hotel & Suites Oakland Airport » Check Rates

-To see more options there is a list of hotels near Oakland Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Oakland Airport that can be sorted by price, distance, traveller rating and popularity.

 Airport WiFi / Internet